‘Stay hungry, stay foolish’ Steve Jobs

 Put of your phone take a social media break, isolate yourself, or if you have a coach/mentor do it under their guidance –

-- Meditate or pray (Success is highly dependent upon letting go of your past, limiting thoughts, beliefs and actions and meditation is an excellent practise to do that, if done correctly)
+- Meditate or pray (success is highly dependent upon letting go of your past.
+Limiting negative thoughts and actions are an excellent practice.

 - Remind yourself of the positive reason/s why you got into business in the first place and write it down as your defining purpose statement.

-- Commit to taking immediate action on your challenges even if it is by starting off by doing a very small and highly achievable thing.
+- Commit to taking immediate action on your challenges, even doing a very small and highly achievable thing.
 Being successful at a small task will give you confidence for the next slightly bigger task.

-- Self – confidence is about self-trust.
-Breaking promises to yourself such as doing things that you never get too breaks self –trust and therefore lowers your self-confidence.
-Make promises to yourself that you know you can keep and as a matter of honour keep them.
+- Self-confidence is about self-trust.
+Breaking promises to yourself breaks that trust and therefore lowers your self-confidence.
+Make promises to yourself that you know you can keep, and as a matter of honour keep them.
 This will build your self-confidence.

 - Write down the things that you truly are grateful for.
 You can only truly harbour one emotion at a time.
 When you are in a state of gratitude it is impossible to experience anger and frustration at the same time.